-Sumitomo Chemical has become a registered company under Japan's Whistleblowing Compliance Management System certification ("WCMS Certification") regime, through the regime's "self-declaration of conformity" process, effective as of December 11, 2020.
+Sumitomo Chemical renewed its registration under Japan's Whistleblowing Compliance Management System certification ("WCMS Certification") regime, through the regime's "selfdeclaration of conformity" process, effective as of December 11, 2021.

 Through this WCMS Certification and registration, Sumitomo Chemical will continue to strengthen its compliance systems-including its Speak-Up System-to contribute to the sustainable development of the Sumitomo Chemical Group.